geo-martino/aiorequestful/docs/index.rst

 What's in this documentation
 ----------------------------

-* Guides on getting started with aiorequestful and other key functionality of the package (*Coming soon...*)
+* Guides on getting started with aiorequestful and other key functionality of the package
 * Release history
 * How to get started with contributing to aiorequestful
 * Reference documentation